Test sites: Sweden, Norway

-Geofencing technology together with digital traffic rules and regulations may enable a more efficient transport system as well as reducing negative impact from traffic.
+Geofencing technology together with digital traffic rules and regulations, referred to as dynamic zones, enable a more efficient transport system as well as reducing negative impact from traffic.
 In a Nordic context, it could be used to ensure rule obedience in areas that are of great importance to the road operator such as trucks and special transports on sensitive parts of the road infrastructure.

 Providing digital rules and regulations in a standardised way that allows vehicles to automatically adjust their behaviour without human interaction is an important step towards the realisation of autonomous vehicles and a support to advanced driver assistance systems.